-- Repeat step two with different colors on different areas of your gun until you are happy with the results.
+- Repeat step two with different colors on different areas of your gun.
+Experiment and have fun until you’re happy with the results.

-Trust us on this one, it will take half an hours of your time and works on all the basic stocks.
-We wouldn’t try it on the Magpul but the other should work perfectly.
-Give it a try and send us a picture once you are done, we would love to see the results!
+Trust us on this one, it will take half an hour of your time and works on all the basic stocks.
+Give it a try and send us a picture once you’re done, we would love to see the results!

 It’s one thing to have a good rifle, and definitely, another to have one you can confidently shoot with time and time agian.
 Stocks play a big role for the latter — that’s why the best Remington 700 stock review is here.